Wrong-way driver was drunk in crash that killed Michigan family of 5, official says

 LEXINGTON, Ky. — A Kentucky official says the wrong-way driver who killed a vacationing Michigan family on Interstate 75 had a blood-alcohol content more than three times the legal limit.

-Fayette County Coroner Gary Ginn says in a statement that 41-year-old Joey Bailey of Georgetown had a .306 blood-alcohol content and was at fault in the crash that killed six people.
-The legal limit in Kentucky is .08.
+Fayette County Coroner Gary Ginn says in a statement that 41-year-old Joey Bailey of Georgetown had a 0.306 percent blood-alcohol content and was at fault in the crash that killed six people.
+The legal limit in Kentucky is 0.08 percent.

 Lexington police have said a pickup truck going southbound the northbound lanes struck a sport utility vehicle at 2:30 a.m. on Jan.
 6 and the SUV caught fire.